hungovercoders-blog/datagriff/docs/_posts/2023-04-30-terraform-azure-data/2023-04-30-terraform-azure-data.md

 These resources don't tend to cost anything when they don't have clusters or hubs on them so they're fine to leave... but I would recommend a regular tear down in case you have added compute to them.
 You can then easily create them again using this system you have now setup.
 To kill your assets when you are not using them you can then run terraform destroy from your IDE when logged in or run destroy from your terraform cloud workspace.

-To see the most up to date version of this code see my repository at [dataGriff/azure.platform.data](https://github.com/dataGriff/azure.platform.data), or if I renamed it drunkely see [datagriff github](https://github.com/dataGriff)!
+To see the most up to date version of this code see my repository at [dataGriff/azure.platform.data](https://github.com/dataGriff/azure.platform.data), or in case I renamed it drunkenly check out [datagriff github](https://github.com/dataGriff)!